 One thing that differentiates our practice from others is that we exclusively use empirically validated strategies to help you improve your relationship.
 Many couples that I've seen have tried marriage counseling before and been disappointed by it, because they simply talk with the therapist about their problems in marriage counseling and nothing changes.
 (Click here to learn more about essential tips for finding a good marriage counselor).

 Endlessly talking about problems does not help you improve your relationship.
 Good, effective marriage counseling requires having a plan that is tailored to your unique experience.
 At the start of marriage counseling, you two will outline your goals with your marriage counselor.
-Every week, you will address one of your goals.
+If you choose to move forward in marriage counseling, couples therapy or relationship coaching with a Growing Self relationship expert, we'll be focused on making sure that the things you're talking about in your marriage counseling sessions are being applied in your “real life.”
+Every week, your couples therapy will address one of your relationship goals.
 The content of your session will likely include information about:

 1) What is causing the problem in your marriage.

 2) Practical, evidence-based strategies for how to improve your relationship.

 3) Homework assignments that will help you learn the skills and have the new experiences with each other that you need to move forward.